-Fill your pond, preferably with rain water, left to fill up naturally, or from your water butt.
-If you need to use tap water, leave it to stand for a week, to allow the chlorine to evaporate.
+Fill your pond, preferably with rain water from your water butt.
+If you need to use tap water, leave it to stand for a week before planting up, to allow the chlorine to evaporate.

 When filled, trim liner and underlay together leaving 10-15cm of overlap.
 Fold over the corners ready to fix on the planks.

 Lay lengths of decking over the four edges of the pond, parallel to the sides.
 Mark and cut where the planks overlap.